 overall examination of the Balance Sheet of the Company as at March 31,

-2012, related information as made available to us and as represented to
+2009, related informations as made available to us and as represented

 short term basis have not prima facie been utilized for long term

 xviii.
-The Company has not made any preferential allotment of shares to
+During the year the Company has made preferential allotments of

 applicable to the Company.